fkhademi/psm-metrics-exporter/README.md

 # PSM Metrics Exporter

 ## Description
-This repo provides an approach for taking PSM metrics, and converting them to a format that can be scraoed by Prometheus (or other another TSDB) and visualized in Grafana.
+This repo provides an approach for taking PSM metrics, and converting them to a format that can be scraped by Prometheus (or another TSDB) and visualized in Grafana.

 The metrics will be published and available via the following endpoints: